dranikpg/brokenfuse/README.md

 Broken fuse is a user-space filesystem built on top of [FUSE](https://www.kernel.org/doc/html/next/filesystems/fuse.html) that provides high-level io fault injection.
 It's not the first of its kind, so what makes it different?
 It's easy to use:

-* Imperative configuration based on [extended attributes](https://wiki.archlinux.org/title/Extended_attributes) applied directly to the file tree.
+* Imperative configuration based on [extended attributes](https://wiki.archlinux.org/title/Extended_attributes) applied directly to nodes.
 No sockets, no config files, no regexes, nothing!
 * Pythonic wrapper to pull it into intergration tests as a single dependency
 * Broad options: fail operations based on probability, on availability time, limit subtree sizes, delay specific operations, compute operation heatmaps... and mix and match everything as you like!